 Other information MENTAL STRENGTH

-She has worked as a personal trainer, and a children's fencing coach as part of the Anne and Friends Youngster Camp project, and has had fellow national team fencers Eva Hampel, Benjamin Kleibrink and Andre Sanita help with coaching sessions.
-She is also an ambassador for the German youth sport project Tinongo.
-(Facebook profile, 13 Sep 2020; tinongo.org, 01 Sep 2020)
+She has worked as a personal trainer and fitness instructor, and has coached fencing to children as part of the Anne and Friends Youngster Camp project.
+She has also been an ambassador for the German youth sport project Tinongo.
+(LinkedIn profile, 06 Mar 2022; Facebook profile, 13 Sep 2020; tinongo.org, 01 Sep 2020)